-Everything about Chateau Lusseau St. Emilion Bordeaux wine producer profile, with wine tasting notes wine and food pairing tips, best vintages, a history of the property, information on wine making and terroir.
+Learn everything about Chateau Lusseau St. Emilion with wine tasting notes wine and food pairing tips, best vintages, a history of the property, information on the vineyards, and winemaking.
 If you want to read about other important, Bordeaux Chateaux: Links to all Bordeaux Wine Producer Profiles

-Serving and Decanting Chateau Lusseau with Wine, Food, Pairing Tips
+Serving Chateau Lusseau with Wine, Food, Pairing Tips

 Château Lusseau Wine Tasting Notes

 Ripe black cherries and licorice are at the core of this medium-bodied, round, lush, soft, fruit-filled wine.
 89-91 Pts